Port Authority of New York and New Jersey Police Department: Aviation Unit

-After undertaking a study, the PAPD in July 2010 decided to disband its aviation unit, elimination of which will save an estimated $4 million annually in labor, fuel and maintenance costs.
-In addition, selling the fleet's two Sikorsky S-76 helicopters is expected to net over $8 million.
+After undertaking a study, the PAPD in July 2010 decided to disband its aviation unit, elimination of which would save an estimated $4 million annually in labor, fuel and maintenance costs.
+In addition, selling the fleet's two Sikorsky S-76 helicopters was expected to net over $8 million.

-During an eight-month review period from August 2008 through April 2009, the choppers made 258 flights, 228 of which were security patrols of Port Authority-operated airports, bridges, tunnels, and other properties.
+During an eight-month review period from August 2008 through April 2009, the helicopters made 258 flights, 228 of which were security patrols of Port Authority-operated airports, bridges, tunnels, and other properties.
 Not a single unusual incident was spotted during these patrols, according to a Wall Street Journal report.
 One flight was made in response to the US Airways 1549 "Miracle on the Hudson" incident, but the New York City Police Department waved off the PAPD's assistance.
 Other flights were made to take aerial photos of facilities.
 The review also discovered that the Port Authority was the only airport operator in the U.S. to use patrol helicopters.

 Training

-Recruits typically receive 25 weeks of intensive training at the Port Authority Police Academy, which is located in Jersey City, NJ, with a Regional Training Center located at Kennedy Airport.
+Recruits typically receive 26 weeks of intensive training at the Port Authority Police Academy, which is located in Jersey City, NJ, with a Regional Training Center located at Kennedy Airport.
 Training given to recruits includes New York and New Jersey law, behavioral sciences, public relations, police practices and procedures, laws of arrest, court procedures and testimony.
 They are also trained in rules of evidence, defensive tactics, first aid, fire fighting, police patrol and traffic duty, firearms training, defensive and pursuit driving, water safety and rescue.

-Throughout their careers, Port Authority Police officers return to the Academy both for refresher courses and for training in new techniques added to the curriculum.
+Throughout their careers, Port Authority Police officers return to the academy both for refresher courses and for training in new techniques added to the curriculum.

 The Koebel Memorial Police Firearms Training Center is dedicated to the memory of Police Officer Henry J. Koebel, who was killed in the line of duty in May 1978.
 The Police Academy uses state-of-the-art equipment where the staff operates eighteen shooting ports within this computerized firearms training facility.
-Features include moveable target lights and noise controls, shoot/don't shoot situations, as well as standard marksmanship instruction.
+Features include moveable target lights and noise controls, shoot/do not shoot situations, as well as standard marksmanship instruction.

 In June 2016, the PAPD began delivering counter-terrorism training focused on "active shooter situations" to key personnel.
 The program was paid for by federal grants.
 That month, the PAPD added 102 new recruits to its ranks of roughly 1,800 officers.
 The PAPD focuses on intelligence gathering to protect against attacks.
 It is a member of 28 different task forces at the federal, state and local level, including the FBI Joint Terrorism Task Force.